coding-heresy/jormungandr/README.md

 exactly) the same in situations where the data has fields with the same semantics.

-The basic groundwork has been laid for handline read-only messages in the _standard interface_ style, and substantial work has been done on building the facade for FIX protocol as the first implementation, although it hasn't yet been used to wrap the QuickFIX interface
+The basic groundwork has been laid for handling read-only messages in the _standard interface_ style, and substantial work has been done on building the facade for FIX protocol as the first implementation, although it hasn't yet been used to wrap the QuickFIX interface